michaeldonnelly/smart-app-launch/input/pages/app-state.md

 ### `smart-app-state` capability

-This experimental capabiliity allows apps to persist a small amount of configuration data to an EHR's FHIR server.
+This experimental capability allows apps to persist a small amount of configuration data to an EHR's FHIR server.
 Conformance requirements described below apply only to software that implements support for this capability.
 Example use cases include: